VaclavMacha/EvalMetrics.jl/README.md

 julia> @usermetric my_precision(x::Counts) = x.tp/(x.tp + x.fp)
 my_precision (generic function with 5 methods)
 ```
-The same input arguments as we used for the `precision` function from the package in the example above yields to the same results
+The same input arguments as we used for the `precision` function from the package in the example above yields the same results
 ```julia
 julia> my_precision(c)
 0.5